akazukin5151/koneko-old/README.md

 * Display each image as soon as they finish downloading (but due to lscat limitations, only one page at a time).
 Requires "integrating" (read: basically rewriting) lscat.py and threaded download functions

+## Structure and maintenence

+* Re-write AbstractGallery in the style and form of Users (and merging GalleryLikeMode(s) into it).
+Might be even possible to pull out a more abstract core.

 # FAQ
 * Pixiv keeps emailing me saying I've logged in, every time I use this app!